ag-sanjjeev/PHP-Notes/README.md

 This repository contains PHP topics and their notes to learn from beginner level to advanced level.

-*Refer the below contents, To kick start the learning of web application development with PHP. which gives you __step by step__ approach to the concepts.*
+*Refer the below contents, To kick start the learning of important concepts in PHP for web application development. which gives you __step by step__ approach to the concepts.*
 \
 &nbsp;